 While Google is great at scanning your text, it can’t see your images.
 So image alt tags are a way for you to help Google identify your images.

-In these alt tags, include your keyword for that page.
+In the alt text, include your keyword for that page.
 This will be one more way to impact your rankings for that specific keyword.

-Many website platforms have a place to input alt tags when you upload images.
+Many website platforms have a place to input alt text when you upload images.
 Make sure you don’t forget this important step.

 Maintain Your Blog